bereal/sitemon/README.md

 * The code is using Dependency Inversion as the main design principle.
 Low-level HTTP, Kafka and PostgreSQL logic is isolated into separate classes.

-* Avro is used as the data tranfer protocol.
+* Avro is used as the data transfer protocol.

 * Because Kafka producer and consumer parts are inherently coupled by the message format and serialization logic, low-level Kafka consumer and producer wrappers belong